MRRisley/sql-uc-fall2020/step-0-install/readme.md

 [*AdventureWorks GitHub*](https://github.com/Microsoft/sql-server-samples/blob/master/samples/databases/adventure-works/README.md)

-###**We will install from a backup!!!** There are multiple options.
+### **We will install from a backup!!!** There are multiple options.

-1. *If possible, use AdventureWorks 2014*, but ensure that you download AdventureWorks version that is compatible with your version of SQL Server.
-The year of AdventureWorks must be less than or equal to <= the year of SQL Server.
+1. *Use AdventureWorks 2014.* It is important to ensure that the AdventureWorks version is compatible with the version of SQL Server.
+The year of AdventureWorks must be less than or equal to the year of SQL Server.
 No one should run a SQL Server version prior to 2014, so this shouldn't be an issue.
+AdventureWorks 2014 will work just fine with SQL Server 2017.